oicr-gsi/shesmu/implementation.md

 1. Include a no-arguments constructor for the `ConstantSource` class.
 1. Return a stream of `Constant` objects for the constants to be created.

-There are a number of convience methods to create constants for values.
+There are a number of convenience methods to create constants for values.
 If something more complicated is desired, extend the `Constant` class and write arbitrary bytecode in the `load` method.
 The code must not change any value on the stack and must leave exactly one value of the correct type on the stack.

+The `RuntimeBinding` class can be used to create constants as method calls on the instance of a class.

 ### Functions
 A function is a transformation of input data.
 It matches with a call to a